-Conversion of alternating current into direct current is called rectification.
+The conversion of alternating current into the direct current is called rectification.
 Semiconductor diodes are extensively used for this purpose.

-- Half wave rectification
+- Half-wave rectification

-- Full wave rectification
+- Full-wave rectification

-Half Wave Rectification:
+Half Wave Rectification

-An alternating voltage of Time period T is called input voltage is applied to a diode D which is connected in series with with a load resistance R. In this method only one half of alternating current cycle is converted into direct current.
+An alternating voltage of Time period T is called input voltage is applied to a diode D which is connected in series with a load resistance R. In this method only one half of alternating current cycle is converted into direct current.

-During the positive half cycle of the input alternating voltage during the time interval 0 → T/2, the diode D is forward biased, so it offers a very low resistance and current flows through R. The flow of current through R causes a potential drop across it which varies is accordance with the alternating input.
+During the positive half cycle of the input alternating voltage during the time interval 0 → T/2, the diode D is forward biased, so it offers very low resistance and current flows through R. The flow of current through R causes a potential drop across it which varies in accordance with the alternating input.

-During the negative half cycle of the input alternating voltage during the time interval T/2 → T, the diode D is reverse biased, so it offers a very high resistance and practically no current flows through R and potential drop across R is almost zero.
+During the negative half cycle of the input alternating voltage during the time interval T/2 → T, the diode D is reverse biased, so it offers very high resistance and practically no current flows through R and the potential drop across R is almost zero.
 The same events repeat during the next cycle and so on.
 The current through R flows in only one direction which means it is a direct current.
 However this current flows in pulses.
 The voltage which appears across load resistance R is known as output voltage.

-Full Wave Rectification:
+Full Wave Rectification

-Full Wave Bridge Rectification:
+Full Wave Bridge Rectification

-During the positive half cycle i.e., during the time 0 → T/2, the Terminal A of the bridge circuit is positive with respect to terminal B. Now diodes D1 and D3 becomes forward biased and conduct.
-The current flows through the circuit shown by arrow.
+During the positive half cycle i.e., during the time 0 → T/2, the Terminal A of the bridge circuit is positive with respect to terminal B. Now diodes D1 and D3 become forward biased and conduct.
+The current flows through the circuit shown by the arrow.